c(1, 2, 3, 4, 5)

 [1] TRUE TRUE TRUE TRUE TRUE TRUE FALSE TRUE TRUE

-Which values in vec2 are in vec1?
+Which values in vec2

-vec2 %in% vec1
+%in% vec1 vec2

 [1] FALSE TRUE TRUE TRUE TRUE TRUE FALSE